-- The first essay is about how you grew up and experienced the loss of your parent(s).
-What challenges have you faced since the loss of your parent(s) and what have you done to overcome them?
-We want you to describe the actions you took to further and continue your education.
+- The first essay is about the challenges have faced growing up and the actions you took to overcome them.
+In particular, we want you to focus on the actions you took to further and continue your education.
 In simple words, tell us your story.
 We are interested in who you are as a person, and not just your academic performance. - The second essay is about the goals you wish to achieve after participating in the AAI and graduating from university abroad.
 We want you to think about a problem that your community is facing and how you could help to solve this.
 In your essay, you should outline how the skills and knowledge you gain from your studies and the AAI program would help you solve this problem and achieve your goals when you return to sub-Saharan Africa.
 The more logical and coherent your idea are, the better chances you have of convincing us.